MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/xml-persistence-format.md

 Schema definitions conform to the XML-Data specification and are able to be fully validated (though validation will not occur in Internet Explorer 5).
 You can view this specification at [W3C XMLData Note](https://www.w3.org/TR/1998/NOTE-XML-data-0105/).
 XML-Data is the only supported schema format for **Recordset** persistence currently.

 The data section has three rows containing information about shippers.
-For an empty rowset, the data section may be empty, but the \<rs:data\> tags must be present.
-With no data, you could write the tag shorthand as simply \<rs:data/\>.
+For an empty rowset, the data section may be empty, but the `<rs:data>` tags must be present.
+With no data, you could write the tag shorthand as simply `<rs:data>`.
 Any tag prefixed with "rs" indicates that it is in the namespace defined by urn:schemas-microsoft-com:rowset.
 The full definition of this schema is defined in the appendix to this document.

 ## XML Persistence Format